Strawberry Picking on subtropical island

 Tomoya Farm is located near Camp Foster in Nakagusuku.
 As a result, there are number foreigners who visit the farm regularly, so it’s best to make a reservation in advance.

-Chura Ichigo Farm in Itoman south of Naha just recently opened.
+Chura Ichigo Farms in Itoman and Nanjo city south of Naha just recently opened.
 The farm is owned by farmers who relocated from mainland Japan.
-The farm currently grows five different varieties of strawberry. http://www.chura-ichigo.jp/
+The farm currently grows five different varieties of strawberry and reservation available from the website. http://www.chura-ichigo.jp/